-45. The House that Groaned by Karrie Fransman
+45. The House That Groaned by Karrie Fransman

-Delightfully weird tale of the “retoucher who cannot touch, a grandmother who literally blends into the background and a twenty-something bloke who's sexually attracted to diseased women.”
+Delightfully weird tale of the “retoucher who cannot touch, a grandmother who blends into the background and a twenty-something bloke who's sexually attracted to diseased women.”

 46. Alice in Sunderland by Bryan Talbot